banguit/fluentfilters/README.md

 ```

 ###Implementation of custom criteria
 To create a custom criterion you should inherit your class from the FluentFilters.IFilterCriteria interface and implement only one method Match with logic to making decision about filter execution.
-As example, look to the source code for ActionFilterCriteria:nly one method Match.
-For example, see the source code for ActionFilterCriteria:
+As example, look to the source code for ActionFilterCriteria:
 ```csharp
 public class ActionFilterCriteria : IFilterCriteria
 {